Dignity of doctors non-negotiable, Modi govt is committed to your safety says Shah

 New Delhi, Apr 22: Union Home Minister Amit Shah has assured doctors of their safety during an interaction today via video-conferencing.

-Shah along with Health Minister, Dr. Harshvardhan interacted with doctors and representatives of the Indian Medical Association through video conferencing.
+Shah along with Health Minister, Dr Harshvardhan interacted with doctors and representatives of the Indian Medical Association through video conferencing.

-Shah said that the dignity of the doctors at their work place is non-negotiable.
+Shah said that the dignity of the doctors at their workplace is non-negotiable.
 It is our collective responsibility to ensure a conducive atmosphere for them at all times.

 IMA calls for white-alert, urges doctors to light candles in protest against attacks